aggelito/cv/src/pages/index.md

 - Built a high-performance Traefik middleware for custom authentication and authorization, enabling SSO across all internally developed services
 - Collaborated with management and HR to recruit and onboard developers and tech leads, strengthening the engineering team's capabilities
 - Introduced automated preview deploys from pull requests, accelerating feedback loops
+- Deployed and managed self-hosted machine learning platforms to support AI-driven product features
 - Dockerized and migrated legacy monolith to a new hosting provider, enhancing scalability and reliability
-- Automated remote development server setup, cutting onboarding time by around 50%
+- Automated remote development server setup, cutting onboarding time by 50%
 - Established monitoring and alerting with Grafana and Prometheus, improving system reliability
 - Enhanced site reliability with automated tests (Playwright, K6) and security scans
 - Migrated main database to a new cloud provider with less than one hour of downtime, avoiding significant revenue loss during the transition